-This is a simplified view intended for cloud consumers that just require a portal where they can provision new virtual machines easily.
-To create new VMs and Services, they just have to select one of the available templates prepared by the administrators.
+This is a simplified view mainly intended for cloud consumers that just require a portal where they can provision new virtual machines easily.
+They just have to select one of the available templates and the operating system that will run in this virtual machine.
+For more information about the suntone views, please check the following guide.